 PANNA COTTA:

 Place the water into a small bowl.
-Sprinkle the gelatin and combine well.
+Sprinkle gelatin over the water and stir gelatin until it dissolves in the water.
 Let them sit for a few minutes until the gelatin becomes slightly solid.

 Combine the sugar, milk, heavy cream, lemon juice and lemon zest in a large saucepan.
-Bring to a simmer over medium heat, whisking until sugar dissolves.
+Bring to a simmer over medium-low heat, whisking until sugar dissolves.

 Add the gelatin mixture and stir until it dissolves.
 Remove from the heat and stir in the vanilla.

-Divide evenly between six four ounce ramekins or small bowls.
+Divide the Panna cotta mixture evenly between six four ounce ramekins or small bowls.
 Refrigerate for at least 4 hours uncovered until it is set.

 If you are not serving it at once, cover the ramekins with plastic wrap.
 Can be made up to 2 days in advance.